rackerlabs/rackspace-whitepapers/content/email-hosting/email-fundamentals.md

 subnets, 91.198.174.0/24, 208.80.152.0/22, and 2620:0:860::/46.
 They
 are also including an additional record for "_spf.google.com".
 Apparently wikipedia utilizes Google's G Suite.
-They've also explicitly allowed the IP address 74.121.51.111 to send e-mail on their behalf.
+They've also explicitly allowed the IP address 74.121.51.111 to send email on their behalf.
-Finally, they have ended the record with "?all" which states that no other servers are explicitly allowed to send e-mail on their behalf, but doesn't recommend blocking such e-mails either.
+Finally, they have ended the record with "?all" which states that no other servers are explicitly allowed to send email on their behalf, but doesn't recommend blocking such emails either.
 Let's drill down further and have a look at that included record, "_spf.google.com".

     # dig _spf.google.com txt +short